 Be patient, and be strong.
 Chances are, this is going to take a while.
 That no-fuss 5 lb. chicken after a few minutes of turning and rinsing might feel much heavier.
 At the very least, make sure that the chicken is no longer slimy, k?

 Once the bird is rinsed, pat dry with some paper towels.
 We want the bird to be dried off because the butter will stick to it better.
 And we want better butter bondage to the chicken, right?

 Pull that butter out of the refrigerator.
 At this point, it will have solidified just enough where we can use it like a paste, but it is not completely hardened.
 Thanks olive oil!

 Then I saw somewhere that you could prop up the bird on celery sticks.
 In theory, it sounded awesome.
 So I tried it out and wouldn’t you know it, the drippings cooked the celery, causing them to break down!
-Then I was in the same predicament as before.
+I ended up in the same predicament as before.